 A. Residents are required to deliver one continuing education presentation at Pharmacotherapy Rounds.
 They also must provide in-services on the pharmacy and medical teams throughout the year, depending on the rotation.
 In addition, residents present the results of their major project to the preceptors before presenting the results at the regional residency conference: the Eastern States Residency Conference.

-A. Consistent with the American Society of Health-System Pharmacists Commission on Credentialing standards, the Hopkins residency experience is primarily a practical, rather than didactic or classroom experience.
-Practice skills are developed throughout the program in all aspects of pharmaceutical care.
-Residents will staff every-other-weekend.
-Responsibilities include patient care, distribution, management, drug usage evaluation (DUE) and DI.
+A. Practice skills are developed throughout the program in all aspects of patient care.
+PGY1 Residents will be required to staff every other weekend.
+Responsibilities include patient care, distribution, management, order verification and drug information.

 Compensation and Benefits